Monthly Survey of Smelters and Metal Refineries (MSMR)

 The electronic questionnaire used for this survey has been designed to minimize different interpretations.

-The survey was field tested with respondents to ensure the questions, concepts and terminology were appropriate.
-Statistics Canada's Questionnaire Design and Resource Centre (QDRC) performed qualitative tests of the questionnaire by conducting cognitive interviews with 6 companies in Ontario and Quebec.
+Following its development in 2016, the survey was field tested with respondents to ensure that the questions, concepts and terminology are appropriate.
+Statistics Canada's Questionnaire Design and Resource Centre (QDRC) performed qualitative testing of the questionnaire by conducting cognitive interviews with multiple companies in Ontario and Quebec.

 This survey is a census with a cross-sectional design.

-A cross-sectional monthly census of all Smelters and Metal Refineries having activities in Canada known and pre-identified by analysts in Statistics Canada.
+Data are collected for all Smelters and Metal Refineries having activities in Canada.

-Single-phase and single-stage census survey.
-The sampling unit being Establishment level on the Business Register.
+This is a single-phase and single-stage census survey.
+The sampling unit is at the Establishment level on Statistics Canada's Business Register.

 Responding to this survey is mandatory.